 3 Credits.
 This course is an introduction to literature through original works of prose, fiction, poetry and drama.
 It introduces students to the interpretive approaches to literature, and to some of the specialized terms, such as sonnet, antagonist, and epiphany, that will help them articulate their thoughts and observations about what they read.
-(PR: ENL 115)
+(PR: ENL 102)

-ENL 231 - Business and Technical Writing.
+ENL 131 - Business and Technical Writing.
 3 Credits.
 A course designed to prepare students to write technical reports.
 Emphasis is on good writing principles and the use of supplementary illustrations as they apply to technical reports.
-(PR: Placement in 100 level English or CR: ENL 095)
+(PR: Placement in 100 level English or CR: ENL the structure of short story writing, theme, and characterization with information on the authors studied.
+(PR: ENL 102)

 ENL 245 - Elements of the Short Story.
 3 Credits.
 This course will examine the art of short fiction in American History.
-It will delineate the structure of short story writing, theme, and characterization with information on the authors studied.
-(PR: ENL 115)
+It will delineate

-ENL 251 - Appalachian Writers.
+ENL 251 - Appalachian Writers

 3 Credits.
 A survey of the various literary genres, with a focus on classical and contemporary Appalachian writers.
+(PR: ENL 102)